haarismian/Logs-Analysis-Tool/README.md

 ### Installation

-This project requires the News database to be running
+This project requires the News database to be running.
+The database file can be found <a href="https://drive.google.com/a/haarismian.com/file/d/0B0xZGbUTbjedUGQ3MGN0bVp1ZlU/view?usp=sharing"> here!</a>

 ### Usage
 1. Extract the contents of News Logs Analysis.zip to any folder